Travel has been a lifelong passion of mine. I've been 10 countries and 21 states in the U.S. and counting.

 If you or anyone you’re traveling with has any dietary restrictions or follows a certain diet (gluten-free, dairy-free, diabetic, vegetarian, food allergies, etc.), it may be difficult to find certain types of food on the road.
 As a vegetarian, I’ve found it nearly impossible to find anything besides carb-based meals in some locations.

-Whether you’re a picky eater or there are foods you can’t be without, buy them before you leave.
+Whether you’re a picky eater or there are foods you can’t be without, buy the foods you need before you leave.

 4. Prepare Meals or Snacks the Day Before